Your web browser is outdated and may be insecure

 In the case of prescription only medicines, the person supplying or administering the medicines, if not a doctor, must be a registered nurse.
 They must act in accordance with the written instructions of a doctor setting out the circumstances in which the medicine is to be used under the OHS.

 See the BMA's The occupational physician (PDF).
-This guidance has useful information on prescribing in occupational health settings and an example template for a ‘Specimen operating policy/written instruction’ in the appendix 6.
+This guidance has useful information on prescribing in occupational health settings and an example template for a ‘Specimen operating policy/written instruction’ in appendix 6.

 Statutory medical examinations